radiant-ai-hub/docker-genai/install/rsm-msba-windows.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart;
 ```

-Next, restart your computer and re-open PowerShell to install Ubuntu.
-You will be asked to provide a username and password after install Ubuntu.
+Next, restart your computer and re-open PowerShell as a regular user to install Ubuntu.
+You will be asked to provide a username and password during the install process.

 ```bash
 wsl --set-default-version 2